publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schIV/m__us_usc_t7_s1991.md

             (B) who has not operated a farm or ranch, or who has operated a farm or ranch for not more than 10 years;

-            (C) in the case of a cooperative, corporation, partnership, or joint operation, who has members, stockholders, partners, or joint operators who are all related to one another by blood or marriage;
+            (C) in the case of a cooperative, corporation, partnership, joint operation, or such other legal entity as the Secretary considers appropriate, who has members, stockholders, partners, joint operators, or owners, who are all related to one another by blood or marriage;

             (D)